 CCELL Palm vs CCELL Silo

-The Silo is very similar to the Palm when it comes to performance, it just is in a different form factor.
+The Silo is almost similar to the Palm when it comes to performance.
+The difference is that the Silo has a 500mah battery while the Palm has a 550mah battery.
+Also, it is in a different form factor delivering power over time.
 Having used both extensively, I would pick the Silo over the Palm since it feels just a little bit better in your pocket and I like the grip.

 The Palm is still an excellent battery and I would choose it over most others for hitting CCELL carts which are the most commonly used by major THC oil brands like Select Oil.

 The CCELL Silo outperforms the PCKT ONE on CCELL Cartridges, as would be expected.
 The PCKT ONE does work better with some carts that need a button push to work properly.

 Since more high end oil brands are using CCELL carts, I would have to take the Silo over the PCKT ONE if I was only choosing one.
 It is best to have both battery types plus a mod on the side.
 Overall though, the Silo wins here due to a much lower price and CCELL carts being the most used.